December 1, 2020

 Si Nguyen with 2020 Shima Award pieces

 Santa Ana, Calif.
-(December 1, 2020) – Duplo USA Corporation is pleased to announce the recipients of the 2020 Shima Awards, its second annual print embellishment competition.
-The award recognizes innovative companies that are leveraging the power of spot coating, texture and tactile effects to produce high impact applications using the DDC-810 Raised Spot UV Coater.
+(December 1, 2020) – Duplo USA Corporation is pleased to announce the recipients of its 2020 Shima Awards.
+The second annual Duplo spot UV awards competition recognizes innovative companies that are leveraging the power of spot coating and tactile effects to produce high impact applications.
+All while using the DDC-810 Raised Spot UV Coater.

-Si Nguyen, Vice President of Sales at Duplo USA, interviewed the recipients and showcased their entries in a dedicated video.
+Si Nguyen, Vice President of Sales at Duplo USA, interviewed the recipients.
+He also showcased their entries in a dedicated video discussing the spot UV awards.
 “It was a pleasure speaking with three of our successful customers who have been utilizing our raised spot UV solution to stay competitive and keep their client’s target audience engaged,” said Nguyen.
 “We’re all doing our part to keep printing alive!”

 Watch the video here: